lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 protocol itself is being used to download onto the system the set of trust anchors to be used for these protocols.
-In these instances, the Enveloped Data content type ({{Section 3.2.1.3.3 of CMC-STRUCT}}) must be used to provide the same shrouding that TLS would have provided.
+In these instances, the Enveloped Data content type ({{Section 3.2.1.3.3 of CMC-STRUCT}}) provides the same shrouding that TLS would have provided.

 --- back